-Part 6 - std::unique_ptr, std::shared_ptr and std::weak_ptr
+Part 6 - std::unique_ptr

 You have no idea how long I've waited to write this part.
 In my opinion this is the single most important part in this entire series.
-Here, you will learn how to ditch new and delete forever.
+Here, you will learn how to ditch new

 Memory management in C++ is (almost) the same as in Rust.
 It's based on the concept of ownership.
 Each object on heap has only 1 owner, which is supposed to clean after it.
-To do this properly C++ uses std::unique_ptr.
+To do this properly C++ uses std::unique_ptr

 The most important rule of C++ memory management - do not use owning raw pointers

-That means, never use new and assign result to a raw pointer.
+and assign result to a raw pointer.

-std::unique_ptr - single owner
+- single owner

-To understand how std::unique_ptr works let's try to reinvent it.
-What if we had a class, that wrapped around raw pointers and called delete when no longer used?
+works let's try to reinvent it.
+What if we had a class, that wrapped around raw pointers and called delete

 template<T>